 - Advocate for acupuncture as a member of ILSA and ASA and lobbying for acupuncturists’ rights in state and federal levels

 Kathy Lai, L.Ac, Dipl.
-OM is the lead acupuncturist at Aligned Modern Health’s South Loop location.
+OM is an acupuncturist at Aligned Modern Health’s West Loop location.
 She is a graduate of Bastyr University with a Master of Science in Acupuncture and Oriental Medicine and a Bachelor of Science in Natural Health Sciences.
 Kathy is also board certified in Chinese herbal medicine.
 She completed training in various clinics and hospitals in Washington state as well as overseas in Beijing and Shanghai, China.

 She is passionate about bringing individualistic holistic healthcare that treats the root cause rather than just the symptoms.
 Through acupuncture, herbal medicine, and lifestyle recommendations Kathy can treat a wide range of issues including but not limited to chronic pain, chemo-induced radiculopathy, insomnia, anxiety, and women’s health.